-In 2012 the then President of the Queen's Bench Division, Sir John Thomas, issued a protocol for transfer to ensure that, as a matter of mechanics, Welsh claims would be transferred to the Administrative Court in Wales in all but exceptional circumstances.
+In 2012 the then President of the Queen's Bench Division, issued a protocol for transfer to ensure that, as a matter of mechanics, Welsh claims would be transferred to the Administrative Court in Wales in all but exceptional circumstances.
 The practice direction and protocol are also complemented by policy guidance issued by the Administrative Court in Wales which provides that, in the absence of exceptional circumstances, claims with a connection with North Wales will be heard in North Wales.
 Unlike the English regions, although most Welsh cases are heard in Cardiff Civil Justice Centre, the Administrative Court in Wales is generally willing to sit away from its main centre, and hears cases at venues throughout Wales.

-- 7.3.30 There is already a great deal of administrative devolution in the courts system.
-Below the High Court, justice is already administered in Wales by Welsh courts withby magistrates (who are appointed locally) and judges who are appointed to the Wales circuit.
-At the High Court level, we welcome several welcome initiatives-that have already happened, a good example of which is described insuch as in the Administrative Court Box 7.8. - 7.3.31 While, in the absence of full devolution, we recognise that there will be cases of complexity or those involving specialist areas of law that will-sensibly be heard in London, we believe that, in general, cases arising in Wales or involving Welsh parties at all levels should be able to be heard in Wales.
+- 7.3.22 There is already a great deal of administrative devolution in the courts system.
+The administration of the courts and cross-border (i.e. non-devolved) tribunals in Wales is the responsibility of Her Majesty's Courts and Tribunals Service (HMCTS) Wales.
+The administration of the devolved tribunals is the responsibility of the Welsh Government. - 7.3.23 Below the High Court, justice is already administered in Wales by Welsh courts with magistrates (who are appointed locally) and judges who are appointed to the Wales circuit.
+At the High Court level, several welcome initiatives have already happened, a good example of which is described in Box 7.8.
+A Mercantile Court, a Chancery Court and an Administrative Court have been established in Wales.
+Both the Civil and Criminal Divisions of the Appeal Court sit on occasion in Wales-, as does the Upper Tribunal. - 7.3.25 Thus we believe that the various divisions of the High Court should sit in Wales on a regular basis to hear cases that arise in Wales.

-There is a particular issue in cases involving laws that apply only in Wales.
-We believe that they should be heard, whenever possible, at first and second instance in Wales.
-(This is in the context of law applying in Wales only but extending to England and Wales). - 7.3.32 Thus weWe also believe that the various divisions of the High Court should sit in Wales on a regular basis to hear cases that arise in Wales.
 A High Court office might with benefit be established in Wales to co-ordinate High Court sittings in Wales.
-We also believe that, an and High Court judges should be allocated to sit in Wales only if they satisfy the Lord Chief Justice, or the Master of the Rolls for civil matters, that they understand the distinct requirements of Wales and Welsh law.
-Similarly, the divisions of the Appeal Court should continue to sit in Wales on a regular basis to hear cases that arise in Wales.
-Appeal Court judges should be allocated to sit in Wales only if they satisfy the Lord Chief Justice, or Master of the Rolls, that they understand the distinct requirements of Wales and Welsh law.
-While the Supreme Court will normally sit in London, we understand that the Court that court is also willing to sit in Cardiff, and we very much welcome this. - 7.4 As in England, there is a hierarchy of courts depending on the seriousness and complexity of the case, some of which sit in in Wales, such as magistrates courts and the Crown Courts, and some of which only sit in England such as the Supreme Court and some of the specialist courts.
-Below the High Court, justice is already administered in Wales by Welsh courts by magistrates (who are appointed locally) and judges who are appointed to the Wales circuit.
+We also believe that High Court judges should be allocated to sit in Wales only if they satisfy the Lord Chief Justice that they understand the distinct requirements of Wales and Welsh law.
+Similarly, the divisions of the Appeal Court should continue to sit in Wales, and do so on a regular basis, to hear cases that arise in Wales.
+Appeal Court judges should be allocated to sit in Wales only if they satisfy the Lord Chief Justice that they understand the distinct requirements of Wales and Welsh law.
+While the Supreme Court will normally sit in London, we understand that the Court that court is also willing to sit in Cardiff, and we very much welcome this.

-&lt;sup>6 Technically laws passed by the National Assembly for Wales are part of the law of England and Wales, although generally speaking they only apply in Wales and so are known as Welsh laws.
+6 Technically laws passed by the National Assembly for Wales are part of the law of England and Wales, although generally speaking they only apply in Wales and so are known as Welsh laws.